ChrisB007/ProjectTwo/README.md

 **Description**
 ---
-**BoxOff** is an app that allows its users to predict which movie will rule the weekend box office.
-The prediction is based on few factors / consideration from users:
+**BoxOff** is an app that amongst other things recommend what to watch to it' users.
+The recommendation is based on few factors

-1. Lead Actors | Actresses
+1. Weather
-2. Directors
+2. Seasons
-3. Number of Thearters
-4. Release dates
+3. User location
+4. State of affairs
 5. Actors standing in the industry
-6. Actor's previous roles

-Note: Winners are determined by weekend box office grosses

 The app is based off an API provided The Movie Database
 - TMDB -